-Girl Be Heard seeks Teaching Artists (TAs) for its after-school, girl empowerment theater programs in New York City’s public middle and high schools.
-TAs will give participants a foundation in writing and performance-based storytelling, and cultivate an understanding of intersectional feminism and social justice issues affecting women and girls around the world.
+Girl Be Heard seeks Teaching Artists for its after-school girl empowerment theater programs in New York City’s public middle and high schools.
+Each Teaching Artist will work with a co-TA to create a safe space and bring together a strong ensemble of students using Girl Be Heard’s listening model.
+Teaching Artists will give participants a foundation in writing and performance-based storytelling, and cultivate an understanding of social justice and issues affecting women and girls around the world.
 They will also lead participants through the creative process of writing and performing an original show, which will be performed by the students in a professional theater at the end of the year.

-Ideal candidates will have a strong background in planning and leading theatre-based education, and must be passionate about developing girls’ voices.
+Ideal candidates will have a strong background in planning and leading theatre-based education, and must be passionate about developing girls’/gender non-conforming voices.
 We particularly seek strong writers and editors.
-An understanding of dismantling racism is key to be successful in this position.
+All Teaching Artists will be trained throughout the year.

-Teaching Artists will be hired for the length of the school year (September-June) to work at one or more of our partnering middle or high school campuses.
-Programs meet weekly 2-3 hours each.
-In addition to weekly workshops with students, TAs will be expected to attend a kick-off 2-day training in September, a mid-year training, and regularly scheduled TA meetings.
+Teaching Artists will be hired for the length of the school year (September-June) to work at one or more of our partnering campuses.
+Programs meet weekly for 2 hours each.
+In addition to the weekly workshops with students, teaching artists will be expected to attend Teaching Artist Training in September, mid-year training in January and all regularly scheduled TA meetings.

-- Serve as a positive, engaging role model for a diverse group of young women as they explore personal identity and social justice issues through writing and theater.
+- Serve as a positive, engaging role model for a diverse group of young people as they explore personal identity and global issues through theater.

-- Learn the Girl Be Heard curricula and plan lessons that meet the program milestones.
+- Learn the Girl Be Heard curricula and plan lessons to serve the group(s) you are working with that meet the goals of the curricula.

-- Utilize your background (performing arts, writing) to create adaptable lesson plans and special projects/activities for students.
+- Utilize your background (performing arts, visual arts, writing) to create adaptable lesson plans and special projects/activities for students.

 - Complete all required paperwork in a timely manner to support programming, administration, and monitoring and evaluation, including weekly session reports.

-- Maintain communication with school officials and foster a meaningful relationship with the school community as a whole.
+- Maintain communication with school officials and foster a deeper relationship with the school community as a whole.

 - Support the organization at fundraisers, cultivation events, and other outreach opportunities.